medhabalani/Snake-Game/README.md

 # Snake-Game
-# This game is made using pygame module in pyhton. </br>
+# This game is made using pygame module in python. </br>

 Snaps from the game -
 </br>